dugujian1984/Matrix/README.md

-	- 3.2.
+##### 3.2.
+MainFragment (Upload Event)

 Open ReportDialog and take the dialog’s callback to upload Event to Firebase (Click button on right-bottom corner of picture above)

 <table>
     <tr>